Porsche family

 The Porsche family (also known as Porsche–Piëch family) is a prominent Austrian-German family of industrialists descending from the Austrian-Bohemian-German automotive pioneer, Ferdinand Porsche.
-Its members control Porsche SE and have a majority voting right over Volkswagen AG, the largest automaker in the world.
+Its members control Porsche SE and have a majority voting right over Volkswagen AG, one of the largest automakers in the world.
 The Porsche family headquarters are in the Austrian town of Zell am See.
-The family is the 7th richest family of Germany (2022) with an estimated net worth of 66.5 billion euros.
+The family is the seventh richest family of Germany (2022) with an estimated net worth of 22.5 billion euros.

 Founder

 Ferdinand Porsche was born to a German-speaking family of Maffersdorf, Bohemia, son of Anton Porsche (1845–1908) and Anna Ehrlich.

 Porsche name

 The Sudeten German surname Porsche can be traced to the 18th century in the area of Reichenberg, Bohemia (now Liberec, Czech Republic).
 The surname originates with the German word Bursche ("boy, young man, apprentice, farmhand") and is on record in northern Bohemia in various spellings (Porsch, Borsche, Borsch, Bursche, Bursch, Pursch, Pursche, etc.) from the early 17th century.